 Firstly and most self-promotingly, please check out my new storytelling course for bloggers by clicking below:

 Meanwhile, here on this page, I’ve collected together all the storytelling resources I’ve found really useful and/or geeked over from the last 3 years.
-I currently make a living from a mixture of telling my own stories (mainly around my love of exploring the world) and teaching other people how to tell theirs — and everything that follows has either helped me or inspired me to keep doing what I do.
+I currently make a living from a mixture of telling my own stories (mainly around my love of exploring the world and writing about it) and teaching other people how to tell theirs — and everything that follows has either helped me or inspired me to keep doing what I do.